django-import-export/django-import-export/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An integer that defines the size of chunks when iterating a QuerySet for data
 exports.
 Defaults to ``100``.
-You may be able to save memory usage by
+You may be able to save memory usage byd
 decreasing it, or speed up exports by increasing it.

 Can be overridden on a ``Resource`` class by setting the ``chunk_size`` class